anchpop/wise_mans_haskell/book.md

 6) `openFile :: FilePath -> IOMode -> IO Handle`

     This is part of the `System.IO` package, which means that in order to use it, you have to write `import System.IO` at the top of every file that uses it.
 What it does is take a path to a file (which is just a `String`) and an `IOMode` (which is either `ReadMode`, `WriteMode`, `AppendMode`, or `ReadWriteMode`), and return a "file handle" which is basically a reference to a file.
 If you opened the file in `ReadMode` or `ReadWriteMode` you can get the contents with the `hGetContents` function.
 When you're done with the file, run `hClose` on the handle to tell the computer you don't need it anymore.
-Let's how to read a file.
+Here's how to read a file:

     ```haskell
     import System.IO